AWSMagic/book/lambda/local-development/10100-init-git.md

 We have two options:

-- Option A: Clone the repo to `$LAMDADIR`, if the repo is not empty.
+- Option A: Clone the repo to `$LAMBDADIR`, if the repo is not empty.
 - Option B: Use starter-kit and push to the repo, if the repo is empty.

 ## Option A: Configure Manually